-Off-campus degree and professional endorsement seeking graduate students are expected to register in person with their advisor; by regular mail (Office of the Registrar, Longwood University, 201 High Street, Farmville, VA 23909); or by fax (434.395.2252); or by e-mail (registrar@longwood.edu) if you have the capability to scan the completed documents and attach them to the e-mail; or by myLongwood.com; or in person in the Office the Registrar (Barlow Hall).
-In addition to the official course offerings schedule available on the Office the

-Registrar web page, www.longwood.edu/registrar/, the College of Graduate and Professional Studies can be contacted for more details.
-The registration deadline for all off-campus courses is two weeks prior to the first day/night of class which may or may not be the first face-to-face meeting.
+Off-campus degree and professional endorsement seeking graduate students are expected to register by myLongwood.com; in person with their advisor; by regular mail (Office of the Registrar, Longwood University, 201 High Street, Farmville, VA 23909); by fax (434.395.2252); by e-mail (registrar@longwood.edu) if you have the capability to scan the completed documents and attach them to the e-mail; or in person in the Office the Registrar (Barlow Hall) during one of the opportunities provided during the academic year.
+In addition to the official course offerings schedule available on the Office the Registrar web page, www.longwood.edu/registrar/, the College of Graduate and Professional Studies can be contacted for more details.
 Off-campus courses will be cancelled due to insufficient enrollment one week prior to the first day/night of class.